-- If you dial up and connect but get no response, enter ^U (clear line) and ^Q (XON) and press Return a few times to wake up the router. - If you enter quit and the modem does not hang up, the modem is not watching DTR or you have not configured the modem inout command on the router.
+- If you dial up and connect but get no response, try ^u (clear line) and ^Q (XON) and a few returns to wake up the router. - If you type quit and the modem does not hang up, the modem is not watching DTR or you have not configured the modem inout command on the router. - If you find yourself in someone else's session when you dial in, the modem is not dropping CD on disconnect or you have not set up configured the modem inout command on the router.

-- If you find yourself in someone else's session when you dial in, the modem is not dropping CD on disconnect or you have not configured the modem inout command on the router. - If you enter a +++ on the dialing modem, followed by ATO to reconnect and you find that the session is frozen, the answering modem saw and interpreted the +++ when it was echoed to you.
+- If you issue a +++ on the dialing modem, followed by an ATO to reconnect and you find that you are frozen, this means the answering modem saw and interpreted the +++ when it was echoed to you.
 This is a fairly common bug in the answering modem.
-Set ATS2=255 or ATS2=128 on the answering modem. - If you have autoselect turned on for the line, enter a carriage return to see a prompt. - If you set hardware flow control (which is recommended), make sure the router's line (DTE) and the modem (DCE) both have hardware flow control enabled.
-Having one on and the other one off results in lost data. - If you have an MDCE, we recommend that you turn it into an MMOD by moving pin 6 to pin 8 (most modems use Carrier Detect (CD) and not Data Send Ready (DSR) to indicate the presence of a carrier).
+Set ATS2=255 or ATS2=128 on the answering modem. - If you have autoselect turned on for the line, enter a carriage return to see a prompt. - If you do hardware flow control (which is recommended), make sure the router's line (DTE) and the modem (DCE) both have that feature enabled.
+Having one on and the other one off results in lost data. - If you have an MDCE, we recommend that you turn it into an MMOD by moving pin 6 to pin 8 (most modems use CD and not DSR to indicate the presence of a carrier).
 Otherwise, some modems can be programmed to transmit carrier information via DSR.
+If you do not know what an MDCE is, disregard this paragraph.